VexiDev/RedBot/README.md

 # RedBot - Developed by vexi#0420

+> This GitHub won't be updated until Redbot v2 is complete

 ## Info

 > This bot is a personal project to have a bot with all the features I want, free of paywalls and other limitations.